-The Adopt-A-Lot pilot gives Community-Based Organizations and other resident groups access to City-owned lots via an agreement with KDI.
+The Adopt-A-Lot pilot gives community groups access to City-owned vacant lots for 3, 6, or 12 months through a simple application process and a sublease agreement with KDI.

 Together with KDI, the community group leads a participatory budgeting process that allows local residents to choose the amenities they’d like to see on the lot and create a site plan for the new space.To provide these groups with the physical tools to reimagine their lot, KDI has designed a Kit of Parts with big, interlocking pieces that can be assembled into a large array of amenities and furnishings, from garden beds and play elements to a community table and benches, and more.

 The North Hills Community Space and Garden was the first vacant lot transformation of the pilot, completed in February 2020.
 It was co-designed by community group Pacoima Beautiful, who now manage the lot and run a youth community gardening program there.
 The second lot, located in Watts and adopted by local group, Brillante Watts, is currently beginning it’s build out phase.